-Do not assume that you cannot claim compensation because the other driver does not carry insurance, or because you do not think you have been injured as it may be that any injury has not yet shown its extent, due to the shock of the accident itself.
-The victims of these types accidents could, in some cases be denied compensation because they did not take the adequate steps following the accident in order to achieve the best possible outcome.
+Do not assume that you cannot claim because the other driver does not carry insurance, or because you do not think you have been injured as it may be that any injury has not yet shown its extent, due to the shock of the accident itself.
+The victims of these types accidents could, in some cases be denied a valid claim because they did not take the adequate steps following the accident in order to achieve the best possible outcome.

 Accidents at work are very common in Ireland on a day to day basis even with the aid of the Health & Safety Authority being implemented to reduce the number of Injuries sustained at work annually.
 Workplaces involving construction or heavy machinery do hold a higher risk of workplace injury but very serious accidents do occur however in offices and retail units also.
 A variety of injuries and accidents can happen in the workplace such as industrial accidents, slip and fall at work, injuries due to lifting or bending, asbestos exposure etc.

 Many Irish employers are insured to cover accidents.
-This means that if you are injured whilst in employment, your employer’s insurance may be responsible for compensating you for your injuries.
-In such instance, there is a worry/fear by the employee that they will lose their job or suffer other consequences should they take a claim against their employer seeking compensation for their injuries.
+This means that if you are injured whilst in employment, your employer’s insurance may cover the costs of your injuries.
+In such instance, there is a worry/fear by the employee that they will lose their job or suffer other consequences should they take a claim against their employer.
 In these situations, the employee must bear in mind that employers are legally responsible for providing a safe work environment.
-An employee should not let their employer intimidate them or try to talk to them out of seeking compensation that they may be entitled to.
+An employee should not let their employer intimidate them or try to talk to them out of pursuing a valid claim

-Injured workers may be entitled to compensation not only for the injury itself, but also for ongoing pain and suffering, lost wages, and financial expenses such as the following:
+Injured workers may be entitled to claim not only for the injury itself, but also for ongoing pain and suffering, lost wages, and financial expenses such as the following:

 - Medical treatment;